1. What is Buddhism.

 By the process of Yoga meditation, the devotee attempts to empty himself of all his ego driven desires, reason and logic.
 The devotee believes that through practice and obedient following of a Yogi, he can achieve self realization.

+Self realization is defined as the fulfillment of one’s own potential.
 An Indian Yogi, Paramahansa Yogananda explains Self Realization as the knowing that we are one with the omnipresence of God in body, mind and soul.
 Another Indian Yogi, Sai Baba, states that the life aim of Hindus is to reach fulfillment through constant spiritual discipline, the fulfillment that comes from the awareness of one's Divinity.
 Merging with the Divine is the attainment of fullness.

 Samsara.